Finding a supervisor and project for MSc and Honours

 Finding your area of interest

-You should review the supervisors and projects available within either the School of BioSciences or the School of Ecosystem and Forest Sciences and decide on an area of research that interests you.
+You should review the supervisors and projects available within either the School of BioSciences or the School of Agriculture, Food and Ecosystem Sciences and decide on an area of research that interests you.
 While supervisors have been placed into broad research themes, all engage in interdisciplinary approaches across multiple themes.

 Approaching supervisors